barnaligorai/barnaligorai.github.io/content/travel/Mandaragiri Hills.md

 ![Guru_Mandir](/images/travel/mandaragiri/peacock-feature-architecture.jpeg)

-Mandaragiri Hill, is just about 60 km from Bengaluru, is another destination that is perfect to get away for a day.Mandaragiri hills in Tumkur is an ideal photography destination.
+Mandaragiri Hill, is just about 60 km from Bengaluru, is another destination that is perfect to get away for a day.
+Mandaragiri hills in Tumkur is an ideal photography destination.

 ![Mandaragiri_Hill](/images/travel/mandaragiri/mandaragiri_hill.jpeg)
 The hill also known as Basadi Betta locally, is a hillock that scales up through around 450 steps.